- Environment & Conservation

 All containers, including recycling, food waste and grease containers are no longer permanently stored in the public right-of-way under the new rules.
 Customers need to store the materials on private property or use frequent collection services.

 Commercial businesses may use any recycling collection company they choose, but no company’s containers may be stored in the public right-of-way unless an exemption was obtained by the customer for food scraps, glass or animal waste after verification by the city that no on-site storage space was available.

-For information on how to save money by reducing waste and recycling more, contact the Resource Venture.
-View the Resource Venture website or contact them at (206) 343-8505 or email firstname.lastname@example.org.
+For information on how to save money by reducing waste and recycling more, contact the Green Business Program.
+View the Green Business Program website or contact them at (206) 343-8505 or email firstname.lastname@example.org.